 Dennis Abhuru

-Dennis Abhuru is a Nigerian multidisciplinary artist and visual storyteller whose practice unfolds like a gentle prayer - one that honours vulnerability, difference, and the poetry of the everyday.
-Now based in the UK, Dennis brings together traditional and digital mediums to reflect the layered beauty and struggle of the human condition.
+Dennis Abhuru is a Nigerian multidisciplinary artist and contemporary visual storyteller whose artistic practice unfolds like a quiet, meditative ritual — honouring vulnerability, difference, and the everyday poetry of African life.
+Now based in the UK, Dennis combines traditional painting with digital art techniques, creating powerful narratives of resilience and identity.

-His journey as an artist is deeply intertwined with his work as an art educator for children with special educational needs, where he uses creativity not just as a tool, but as a bridge - between silence and speech, isolation and belonging.
-Rooted in a quiet yet unwavering faith, Dennis’s work is a living testament to compassion, to connection, and to the transformative power of seeing one another fully.
+His creative journey is deeply linked to his work as an art educator for children with special educational needs, where he uses artistic practice as a bridge — between silence and speech, isolation and belonging.
+This experience infuses his artwork with compassion, emotional depth, and social purpose.

 FROM OUR BLOGUE